 Touted as one of the most potent and powerful spices used in Indian cooking, turmeric is also a storehouse of healthy properties.
 This ancient root has found its way into the age-old books of Ayurveda.
-Turmeric, popularly known as haldi in India, has much more to offer that it is usually known for.
+Turmeric, popularly known as haldi in India, has much more to offer than it is usually known for.
 Its health benefits go way beyond wound healing.

 "What makes turmeric so special and beneficial to human health is the presence of a chemical compound known as curcumin," noted Dr. Ashutosh Gautam, Clinical Operations and Coordination Manager at Baidyanath.
 But how does adding turmeric in milk help?
 "It is because curcumin has the ability to get absorbed in the fat and tissues of our body and that is how it benefits the body.
 Milk becomes a smooth medium through which curcumin travels better and speedier to those fats and tissues facilitating its better absorption," clarified Dr. Gautam.

-It should also be noted that, "not more than a pinch of turmeric should be added in a glass of milk, if you are considering adding turmeric milk in your regular diet," cautioned Dr. Ashutosh.
+It should also be noted that, "not more than a pinch of turmeric should be added in a glass of milk, if you are considering adding turmeric milk or Haldi Doodh in your regular diet," cautioned Dr. Ashutosh.
 It is easy for curcumin to get deposited in the body and milk further facilitates it, in case one is having turmeric for a prolonged period of time and the quantity of turmeric exceeds more than a pinch, it might cause long-term health issues.
 It can get accumulated in the intestines as well as the gall bladder.
 "Raw turmeric root which isn't dried yet, has a considerable water-content and so you can use it in milk or regular cooking.
-Turmeric when used for medicinal purposes should be used under check," shared Dr. Ashutosh.
+Turmeric when used for medicinal purposes should be used under supervision," shared Dr. Ashutosh.

 A Pinch of Health